balbaal/chakra-ui/README.md

 ```

 Optionally, you can wrap your application with the `ColorModeProvider` so you
-can toggle beween light and dark mode within your app.
+can toggle between light and dark mode within your app.

 2. Now you can start using components like so!: